ConnorSimmonds/tf-text-parser/README.md

 - Play through entire dialogue sections and replay lines.
 - Modify lines at will and reinsert them into the file.

+## Building

+Simply pull and run `go build` to compile this.
+Everything that's required is provided.

 ## License

 This project is licensed under the terms of the MIT license.